-The document Language A: literature school supported self-taught alternative oral assessment procedures (updated September 2015) was modified to include further changes in the alternative oral assessment procedures.
+The document Language A: literature school supported selftaught alternative oral assessment procedures (updated September 2015) outlines alternative oral assessment procedures.
+It is available on the OCC.

-The language A: literature school supported self-taught oral commentary questions for the 2017 examination sessions (May and November) are available on the OCC.
-Please note that this set of questions is specific to the 2017 examination sessions.
-Students registered for the 2016 examination sessions must use the questions published on the OCC for that year.
+The language A: literature school supported self-taught oral commentary questions for the 2018 examination sessions (May and November) are available on the OCC.
+Please note that this set of questions is specific to the 2018 examination sessions.
+Students registered for the 2017 examination sessions must use the questions published on the OCC for that year.

 The formal oral commentary is a close literary analysis of the passage or poem.
-In preparing for each of the 10 questions for the two works studied, it is expected that students will pay attention to the ways in which literary features such as language, style, tone and voice create particular effects.
+In preparing for each of the ten questions for the two works studied, it is expected that students will pay attention to the ways in which literary features such as language, style, tone and voice create particular effects.